Will A Debt Management Program Ruin My Credit Score?

 Credit utilization is a tricky thing because the number of cards you have has a lot to do with how much credit you’re actually using.

-Most debt management programs ask you to close all but one credit card account and that could have a temporary negative affect on your credit score.
+Your creditors ask you to close all credit card accounts and that could have a temporary negative affect on your credit score.
 Credit utilization is the percentage of available credit you use each month.
 The credit bureaus want that number to be 30% or less.
 The more credit cards you have open, the easier it is to stay under the 30% utilization boundary.
-Closing a card account could have the opposite effect, though only temporarily.
+Closing multiple card accounts could have the opposite effect, though only temporarily because you would steadily be paying down the amount used.

 For example, if your credit card has a $5,000 limit and you spend $3,000 this month, you have utilized 60% (3,000 ÷ 5,000 = .60) of your available credit.
 That’s too much.
 However, if you have three credit cards, each with a $5,000 credit limit and you spend the same amount this month ($3,000), you have used only 20% of your available credit (3,000 ÷ 15,000 = .20).
 That’s very acceptable.

 Unfortunately, if you close two of those cards you effectively force yourself above the 30% credit utilization line.
-However, because the cards are frozen, you should not be accumulating any more debt with them.
+However, because the cards are closed, you will not be accumulating any more debt with them.
 Instead, you are making payments that reduce the amount owed.
 As your debt decreases, so does your credit utilization percentage.

 Length of Credit History